ProgrammedBean/Jan_TEMP/README.md

 # Bidding Server Client Network

 This project demonstrates a server-client architecture.
-The goal is to design and implement an online auctionserver and client backend.
+The goal is to design and implement an online bidding/auction server and graphical user interface (GUI) client..

-All communication between the server and clients will occur through sockets, therefore the program will work even if clients are not run on same machine.
+All communication between the server and clients will occur through sockets, therefore the program will work even if server and client are not run on same machine.

+The GUI client was implemented using the JavaFX Library.
+This allows users to send/receive data through the use of JSON requests and responses.

+The Server handles each clients' request by accessing an SQL Database.
+This is done by interacting with a MySQL Connector that permits the execution of SQL code in java, which is implemented in the server through a library of functions.

-# Server Side:
+## Server Side:

-1. As it starts up, the server reads from Auction_Items.txt containing their descriptions and minimum acceptable prices.
+1. As it starts up, the server reads all items from the SQL Database containing their relevant data.

-2. As customers place valid bids, the server updates the prices and informs all active customers of the new highest bid.
+2. As customers place valid bids on a particular item, the server updates the prices and informs all active customers of the new highest bid on that item.

 3. The server handles multiple auction items and customers concurrently.